saade/filament-fullcalendar/README.md

 <br>

 # Interacting with actions
-This packages leverages the power of [Filament Actions](https://filamentphp.com/docs/3.x/actions/overview) to allow you to view, create, edit and delete events.
+This package leverages [Filament Actions](https://filamentphp.com/docs/4.x/actions/overview) to allow you to view, create, edit and delete events.

 To get started, you'll need to tell the widget which model it should use to perform the actions, and define a form schema for the view, create and edit actions.